 This convertible car seat boasts extended rear-facing use to follow best practices and can rear-face up to 50 pounds.
 Additionally, the steel anti-rebound bar absorbs energy to not only protect the head in a crash but ensure a smooth ride for your little one.
 This convertible car seat comes in tons of bright, flashy colors, so it can reflect your child’s bright and bold personality!

 Get Tech Savvy with the Cybex Sirona S Convertible Car Seat

-The Cybex Sirona S is an exceptional convertible car seat with an exciting feature: it links to your smartphone!
+The Cybex Sirona S with sensor safe is an exceptional convertible car seat with an exciting feature: it links to your smartphone!
 If anything happens to the harness while you’re driving, you will get an alert.
 So, if your little one is suddenly able to unbuckle their harness, you don’t have to worry about not knowing.
 This seat also features a load leg, which reduces impact during a crash and can help keep your child safe and sound.